More on Antidepressants

 Approved indications and uses

-The SSRIs are all licensed for use in depressive disorders but differ in their licensed indications for other disorders (which differ between countries).
+The SSRIs differ in their licensed indications for non-depression disorders (which differ between countries).

 In January 2003, Prozac (fluoxetine) was approved by the FDA for the treatment of depression and OCD in children and adolescents who are 7 to 17 years of age.